 It is not just a lawsuit.

-What is the Difference Between Litigation and Lawsuit?
+What is the Difference Between This and Lawsuit?

-A lawsuit is part of a litigation, but litigation does not always mean there will be a lawsuit.
-In fact, many issues are resolved without the need for a lawsuit, and can be handled simply by threatening legal action.
+A lawsuit is part of a litigation, but the latter does not always mean there will be a lawsuit.
+In fact, we resolve many issues without the need for a lawsuit.
+Instead, simple threatening legal action does the job.

 Why Would You Need Litigation?

 Litigation refers to the entire process a lawyer will go through to help you reach your goals.
-Most litigations do not involve a courtroom trial, and are instead settled before then.
-Even if a trial does occur, appeals can be made, which is why there is what is known as a post-trial litigation process.
+Again, most litigations don’t involve a courtroom trial, as most reach settlement first.
+Even if a trial does occur, appeals can be made.
+In turn, that’s why there is the post-trial litigation process.

 What are the Steps of a Litigation?